sahil11129/Projects/WatsonX/Summarization using Watsonx.ai.md

 This practical demonstration uses the flan-ul2-20b model, specifically tuned with default parameters, to generate a concise summary of a sample conversation between an agent and a customer.

-## Instructions in the Prompt Lab:
+## 1.1 Set instructions in the Prompt Lab:
 <b>Instruction:</b> The following text is a conversation between an agent and a customer.
 Read the text and then write a summary.

 ![Watsonx.ai Prompt1](img/WatsonX%20Prompt1.png)

-## Input Data: Conversation Between Customer and Agent
+## 1.2 Input Data: Conversation Between Customer and Agent

 ```
 Customer: Hi, I'm having trouble with my recent order.
 The delivery seems to be delayed, and I was wondering if you could provide some assistance.